lukasroegner/homebridge-nello/README.md

 **webhookRetryInterval** (optional): This interval defines the timeout before the next try to register the webhook if the first time fails.
 Default set to 10 seconds.

 **videoDoorbell** (optional): If this value is set to true, a camera can be added to HomeKit (as extra accessory) and when someone rings at your door you will get a push notification with unlock button (The lock and the camera must be in the same room the see the unlock button).
-Default set to true.
+Default set to false.

 **snapshotImage** (optional): You can set an image which will be shown as camera output.
 Default set to a placeholder image.